 Model results of the GLM analysis are provided in Table 5.
 The highest explanatory ability and lowest AIC were for GLMs with the inclusion of YR:QTR, Area, and Vessel effects.
-There were 12 Area designations in the database; however, Area was relatively non-informative in the model as the trips were dominated by three areas.
+There were 18 Area designations in the database; however, Area was relatively non-informative in the model as the trips were dominated by three areas.
 Standardized CPUE trends for the four models are illustrated in Figure 9.
 Trends were consistent among the models from 2005 to 2014, and nominal CPUE diverged from the other three models in 2014 and was more optimistic.

-A model based on YR:QTR and Vessel effects was chosen as the model for inclusion in the 2017 yellowfin tuna assessment (Tremblay-Boyer et al. 2017).
+A model based on YR:QTR and Vessel effects was chosen as the model for inclusion in the 2017 yellowfin tuna assessment (Vincent et al. 2020).
 The model based on YR:QTR, Area, and Vessel had a slightly higher explanatory ability; however, there is an imbalance in the Area covariate as one area (International Waters) was not declared in the database prior to 2012, but was fished thereafter.

-The standardized CPUE trend from the 2014 and 2017 assessments is illustrated in Figure 10.
-The trajectory among trends is similar, though the 2014 trend has different covariates related to time (Year and Month; YR:QTR) estimated by the GLMs.
+The standardized CPUE trend from the 2017 and 2020 assessments is illustrated in Figure 10 and the trajectories among trends is similar.